Last Updated on July 23, 2023 by Maryam Siddiqui

 Pros of investing in the cheapest places in Portugal

 - Good future real estate prospects: With the new changes in the Golden Visa Program, a lot of investors are turning away from the major cities and looking to the rural towns.
-Also, the real estate industry is booming in Portugal as a whole, so it is likely that property will appreciate it significantly in the near future.
+Also, the real estate industry is booming in Portugal as a whole, so it is likely that properties will appreciate significantly in the near future.

 - Affordable cost of life: The cost of living in the major cities can be quite high compared to the other areas.
-So if you are the frugal type, then the cheaper areas will make more financial sense for you.
+So if you are the frugal type, the cheaper areas will make more financial sense for you.

 Cons of buying property in the cheapest areas in Portugal

 - Return on your investment may take some time.
 Yes, it is true that there is an increasing interest in these regions because of the new Golden Visa program regulations.
 However, it will take some time for you to get a good return on your investment.